laravel/docs/homestead.md

         - map: ~/code/project1
           to: /home/vagrant/project1

-> {note} Windows users should not use the `~/` path syntax and instead should use the full path to their project such as `C:\Users\user\Code\project1`.
+> {note} Windows users should not use the `~/` path syntax and instead should use the full path to their project, such as `C:\Users\user\Code\project1`.

-You should always map individual projects each as their own folder mapping instead of mapping your entire `~/code` folder.
-When you map a folder the virtual machine must keep track of all the I/O that happens for *every* file in the folder even if you're not working on that project.
-This can lead to performance issues if you have a large number of files in a folder.
-Virtualbox is more susceptible to this than other providers, which means it's more important to split up your folder mounts to individual projects when using the Virtualbox provider.
+You should always map individual projects to their own folder mapping instead of mapping your entire `~/code` folder.
+When you map a folder the virtual machine must keep track of all disk IO for *every* file in the folder.
+This leads to performance issues if you have a large number of files in a folder.

     folders:
         - map: ~/code/project1